 John Paul II brings Laborem Exercens to a close with some reflections on the spirituality of work.
 He insists especially on human work as a sharing in the activity of God the Creator, and quotes St. Pauls words, Whatever your task, work heartily, as serving the Lord and not men, knowing that from the Lord you will receive the inheritance as your reward.
 We can, then, realize that it is the subject of work, the human person, who will live forever, either with God or without Him, and that the eternal aspects of our work will, in the end, be of more importance than the economic products that we create.
 But, by a kind of paradox, it is in doing our work here well that we can attain that eternal life which, as human persons, God Himself invites us to share.

-example, see the encyclical Redemption Hominis, no. 14.
-Back
+- For example, see the encyclical Redemption Hominis, no. 14.
+Back to text.

 - Epistle to the Colossians, 3:23-24.
 Back to text.